 The future looked like a rain soaked hell but a hell we all wanted a slice of, as Ridley Scott's Blade Runner went on to influence everything from architecture to fashion, advertising and design.

 30. The Fifth Element, 1997

-Gaultier lets rip with the mad fashion in a film that blasts away dour depictions of the future.
+Gaultier lets mad fashion rip in a film that blasts away dour depictions of the future.
 Director Luc Besson's instruction to Gaultier on the villain Zorg was simple and typical: 'dandy, nouveau riche, Hitler'.

 31. Romeo and Juliet, 1996

-Baz Luhrmann shook Shakespeare out in a wildly, over saturated colour scheme, Latin American iconography and MTV generation editing.
-Style wise, it set the twitchy, vibrant pace of youth culture TV since.
+Baz Luhrmann shook Shakespeare out with a wildly over saturated color scheme, Latin American iconography and MTV generation editing.
+Style-wise, it set the twitchy, vibrant pace of youth culture TV since.

 32. The Tribe, 2015